Q: Why does the stitching in my processed output appear less than ideal?

 A: First, you should try seeing if the drone will connect to the DJI Go app that’s downloaded to your tablet.
 If the drone also cannot connect to the DJI Go app, the issue may be with the connection between the remote controller and tablet.
 The likeliest culprit would be the USB cable that you’re using, so we’d recommend first trying a different USB cable.
 Once you’ve swapped cables, please verify the connection to the drone in the DJI Go App.
 If you’re able to verify that the drone is connected via DJI Go, please close out the DJI Go app so that it is not running in the background, and launch the Flight1 app.

 Q: Why isn’t my camera detected before I start flying the mission (like in the screenshot below)?

 A: Our proprietary Skycatch camera comes pre-configured and ready to use.
-Unless your camera was damaged, this error is usually caused by an incorrectly formatted SD card, or a full SD card.
+Unless your camera was damaged, this error is usually caused by an incorrectly formatted SD card or a full SD card.
 You should try reformatting the SD card to be a FAT 32 format; you can follow the instructions in our Support Center, “How to Format Your SD Card for Explore1”.
 Additionally, make sure the SD card is empty, or near empty, before flying.
-Then, we recommend reflying your entire mission again.
+Then, we recommend reflying to your entire mission again.

 Q: Why isn’t my camera detected during the mission (like in the screenshot below)?